martinlehoux/kagamino_blog/content/posts/postgres-aggregates-correction/index.md

 title: "PostgreSQL aggregations: subqueries are not so bad"
 draft: true
 date: 2026-03-29
-description: "Following a previous mistake, I find subquery can beat CTE performance, but are still worse for the disk"
+description: "Following a previous mistake, I find subqueries can beat CTE performance, but are still worse for the disk"
 categories:
     - PostgreSQL
 ---